eighteen73/.github/profile/README.md

 **Drupal**
 Powerful content management solutions that provide flexibility, security, and scalability.

-Where possible we code in the open to share our internal projects and can give back to the platform communities that we are a part of.
+Where possible we code in the open to share our internal projects to give back to the platform communities that we are a part of.
+Take a look around and see what you find!

 ## Open Source Highlights